Posting system: Resolution

 In 1998, Orix BlueWave general manager Shigeyoshi Ino rewrote the 1967 United States – Japanese Player Contract Agreement, when he drafted the "posting system".
 Selig and NPB Commissioner Hiromori Kawashima signed this new agreement in December 1998.
 It sought to address each of the problems brought up by the Nomo, Irabu and Soriano cases, by requiring MLB teams to place "bids" for NPB players.
 These bids became the basis of transfer fees that are paid as compensation to NPB teams whose star players sign with MLB.
 NPB players are also allowed to negotiate with MLB teams over the terms of their new contracts.
 Through the 2013 season, the agreement was in effect on a year-to-year basis, terminable at the option of either the MLB Commissioner or the NPB Commissioner provided notice to terminate is given by June 18 of any given year.

 A new agreement between MLB and NPB, with significantly different rules, was announced on December 16, 2013 and took effect immediately; it continued through the 2016 MLB and NPB seasons.
+It removed the blind auction system, changing the system to allow for negotiations between any team that wished to sign the player, and capping the posting fee at $20 million.
 The agreement was extended for an additional season during negotiations for a new agreement.

 The current posting agreement was reached after the 2017 MLB and NPB seasons.
 The agreement runs through October 31, 2021, the expiration date of MLB's current collective bargaining agreement.
 Not all of the provisions applied immediately—for example, the Hokkaido Nippon-Ham Fighters were allowed to set a $20 million posting fee, the maximum allowed under the previous agreement, for two-way star Shohei Ohtani, whom they posted shortly after approval of the new agreement.
 Since the end of the 2018 NPB and MLB seasons, posting fees have been based on the type of contract a player signs and the deal's value.
 For players signed to MLB contracts, the posting fee is based on the amount of guaranteed money in the initial contract: